cosmos/cosmos-sdk/docs/architecture/adr-026-protobuf-regencode.md

   }).finish();
   ```

-- **Use a hand-written serializer for the types you need.** If non of the above
+- **Use a hand-written serializer for the types you need.** If none of the above
   ways works for you, you can write a serializer yourself.
 For SignDoc this
   would look something like this in Go, building on existing protobuf utilities: